JSSatchell/HyperSearch/README.md

 The app will stay open in the system tray unless closed from the tray or via "Exit App" from the "X" menu.

-When the app is launched for the first time it will create a .ini sidecar file.
+When the app is launched for the first time it will create HS_Settings.ini and HSR_Master.csv sidecar files.
 If the .exe is moved the .ini must stay in the same root folder or the settings will be reset.
+Do not rename these files or new ones will be created the next time the app is launced and settings will be reset to default.

 ---